erpnet/ErpNet.FP/README.md

 * TCP/IP
 * etc.

-### The JSON protocol
+### The JSON protocol of ErpNet.FP
-The JSON protocol is documented in a series of postman examples:
+The protocol is documented in a series of postman examples:
 - [Postman collection] of examples

 ### Want to try it now?
 Download the ErpNet.FP.Server for your platform: